okta/okta-oidc-js/packages/okta-angular/README.md

 #### `oktaAuth.isAuthenticated()`

-Returns `true` if there is a valid access token or ID token.
+Returns a promise that resolves `true` if there is a valid access token or ID token.

+#### `oktaAuth.$authenticationState`

+An observable that returns true/false when the authenticate state changes.
+This will happen after a successful login via `oktaAuth.handleAuthentication()` or logout via `oktaAuth.logout()`.

 #### `oktaAuth.getUser()`

-Returns the result of the OpenID Connect `/userinfo` endpoint if an access token is provided or parses the available idToken.
+Returns a promise that will resolve with the result of the OpenID Connect `/userinfo` endpoint if an access token is provided, or returns the claims of the ID token if no access token is available.
+The returned claims depend on the requested response type, requested scope, and authorization server policies.
+For more information see documentation for the [UserInfo endpoint][], [ID Token Claims][], and [Customizing Your Authorization Server][].

-#### `oktaAuth.getAccessToken()`
+#### `oktaAuth.getAccessToken() Promise<string>`

-Returns the access token from storage (if it exists).
+Returns a promise that returns the access token string from storage (if it exists).

-#### `oktaAuth.getIdToken()`
+#### `oktaAuth.getIdToken() Promise<string>`

-Returns the ID token from storage (if it exists).
+Returns a promise that returns the ID token string from storage (if it exists).

-#### `oktaAuth.getUser()`

-Returns the result of the OpenID Connect `/userinfo` endpoint if an access token exists.

 #### `oktaAuth.handleAuthentication()`

 Parses the tokens returned as hash fragments in the OAuth 2.0 Redirect URI, then redirects to the URL specified when calling `loginRedirect`.
+Returns a promise that will be resolved when complete.

 #### `oktaAuth.logout(uri?)`